Moving or sending goods

 Loss or damage

 If you don't have a written contract with the carrier, your goods will be carried at "limited carrier's risk".
 This means the carrier is liable for any unintentional loss or damage up to $2000 for each separate item.
-This limit applies from 17 June 2014 (for contracts before that date, the limit is $1500).

 If you have a written contract, signed by you, it should specify the type of liability arrangement - either "limited carrier's risk", or one of these 3 options:

 - If the goods are carried "at owner's risk", the carrier is not liable for any unintentional loss or damage.

 - For goods carried "at declared value risk", the carrier is liable for loss or damage up to an amount you agree.
 This amount must be specified in the contract.